 • An adult woman is back lit, and we see her silhouette eating with a fork showing how secret binging can feel like being in the dark for women with ADHD who need therapy in South Carolina

 I already poured us some coffee and lit a candle that smells like Anthropologie.
-Go ahead, breathe it in!
-And grab a coloring book or craft bag of your choice - I’ve already got a raglan sweater for you on the needles.
+Grab a coloring book or craft bag of your choice - I’ve already got a cabled cardigan for you on the needles.

 Woman, She/Her, Nervous System Nerd.